-A Perpetual Contract is a product similar to a traditional Futures Contract in how it trades, but does not have an expiry, so you can hold a position for as long as you like.
-Perpetual Contracts trade like spot, tracking the underlying Index Price closely.
-It achieves this via the mechanics of a Funding component.
+A Perpetual Contract is similar to a traditional Futures Contract in how it trades - however, it does not have an expiry.
+That means you can hold a position for as long as you like.
+Perpetual Contracts track the underlying Index Price closely, using the mechanics of a Funding component

 What is a Futures contract?